 Ever hear the phrase, “you can’t pour from an empty cup”?
 Your future patients need you at your best—so train yourself in good self-care now.
 Start by developing a consistent sleep schedule, staying hydrated, and eating a balanced diet with plenty of fruits, vegetables and other nutrients to help you feel great.
 Take breaks when your body needs them, and make exercise a priority even when you’re busy with classes.

 As a patient care technician, you’ll need to know more than just how to take blood pressure.
 You’ll work with people from all walks of life, each with specialized needs and considerations.
 It takes a positive outlook to manage the stress and complications you’ll experience in a healthcare setting.
+Communication skills helps bridge the gap between positive patient outcomes and the healthcare team.
 Approach your work with empathy, compassion, and plenty of patience to put your clients at ease.

 Professors at Helms are subject matter experts with experience practicing in the professional world.
 They are here to mentor you, so don’t be afraid to ask for help or clarify things you don’t understand.
 Keep a notebook close by during hands-on and lab training, observe your supervisors and fellow students carefully, and write down questions to ask later.
 The Helms College Academic Achievement Center is another resource with staff and trained volunteers who work to help you achieve your educational and career advancement goals.